Aabrekkenibba-2.jpg

 You quickly gain altitude when making your way up the steep mountainside.
 As the terrain later flattens, you pass a small hut located on an old pasture - a beautiful relic from the time farmers used to have cattle in the mountains.
 From here, you continue up through Kvamsdalen, which is a high-altitude side valley.
 At the inner part of the valley, you will begin another steep incline through sometimes snowy, rocky terrain.

-The mountain top bears marks of being flat on top, but don’t be fooled.
+The summit plateau is deceptively flat, but don’t be fooled.
 Only a couple of hundred meters from the hut there’s a 700-meter-tall vertical drop, off a cliff, with a stunning view of Brenndalen.
 This trail is the easiest path to enter the glacier plateau.

 Technical information